mauricechiodo/eim-case-studies/course/algorithms/compas2.md

 ### COMPAS

-COMPAS is a risk assessment tool originally created by Tim Brennan in 1998.\cite{toby1} It takes data from both a questionnaire presented to an arrested individual and an interview performed with them\cite{calliope1} to output recidivism risk in deciles.\cite{calliope3}
+COMPAS is a risk assessment tool originally created by Tim Brennan in 1988.[1]
+It takes data from both a questionnaire presented to an arrested individual and an interview performed with them[2] to output recidivism risk in deciles.[1]
-Originally intended to be used as a tool to help determine probation periods\cite{joseph_brennan}, COMPAS is now employed in several states to determine sentence lengths, notably in Wisconsin.\cite{joseph_loomis}
+Originally intended to be used as a tool to help determine probation periods[3], COMPAS is now employed in several states to augment a judge's decision determining sentence lengths, notably in Wisconsin.[4]

 ### ACCURACY